Mpogazi/comp20-fmpogazi/notuber/README.md

 * notuber homework

+* Implemented the call from javascript
+* google map api.

 * The map part of the homework has
 * been implemented.
 The navigator,
 * the httpRequests also have been